West Ham 4-1 Gent (agg: 5-2): Hammers come from behind to ease through | UEFA Europa Conference League

 Declan Rice then scored the pick of the goals with a wonderful driving run from deep followed by a cool finish to effectively end the game as a contest.

-Antonio put the gloss on proceedings with a fine curling finish for his second to takes the Hammers into a second successive European semi-final.
+Antonio put the gloss on proceedings with a fine curling finish for his second to take the Hammers into a second successive European semi-final.

 Lynsey Hooper, match reporter